Taking your RMD

 • RMDs are coded as “normal distributions" on Form 1099-R. They are generally taxed as ordinary income and counted toward your total taxable income for the year.

 • Your RMD must be calculated separately for each IRA you own.
-However, you can withdraw the total amount from one or more of your IRAs.
+However, you can withdraw the total amount from 1 or more of your IRAs.
+The same rules apply to each 403(b) account you own.

 Popular tasks